ans-cloud/azure_service_catalogue/vm-linux-apache/readme.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a General Purpose Linux VM
+This template allows you to deploy a General Purpose Linux VM with Apache installed and ports 80 & 443 open